snie2012/algorithm_notebooks/README.md

-# leetcode_notebooks
-Python notebooks for Leetcode problems.
-Notebooks integrated many technologies including markdown, code, html, images and various extensions that support interactive widgets and visualizations.
+Jupyter Notebook integrats many technologies such as markdown, code, html, images and various extensions that support interactive widgets and visualizations.
 These can all be leveraged to understand clearly how algorithms work.
 This repo is, thus, intended to use rich representantions to better understand how algorithms work.